hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

       <li>
         <span class="param">nonce</span>
         <span class="param-flags">optional</span>
-	The `nonce` to be used for reauthentication requests.
-By default, the backend generates a `nonce` if it is not supplied and returns it as part of auth `metadata`.
-	If a custom nonce is desired, this field can be supplied during the first login attempt.
-Usage of strong `nonce` value is recommended.
+The nonce to be used for subsequent login requests.
+If this parameter is not specified at all and if reauthentication is allowed, then the backend will generate a random nonce, attaches it to the instance's identity-whitelist entry and returns the nonce back as part of auth metadata.
+This value should be used with further login requests, to establish client authenticity.
+Clients can choose to set a custom nonce if preferred, in which case, it is recommended that clients provide a strong nonce.
+If a nonce is provided but with an empty value, it indicates intent to disable reauthentication.
 Note that, when `disallow_reauthentication` option is enabled on either the role or the role tag, the `nonce` holds no significance.
       </li>
     </ul>
   </dd>